-In a new pilot from July 2015, authors who submit articles to Library and Information Science and selected Information and Knowledge Management journals, the post-print version of this article can be deposited by the author into their respective institutional repository immediately upon official publication, rather than waiting for the standard 24 month embargo period.
+In a new pilot from July 2015 for authors who submit articles to Library and Information Science and selected Information and Knowledge Management journals, the post-print version of this article can be deposited by the author into their respective institutional repository immediately upon official publication.
 To see a list of journals currently under this trial, please refer to this list.

 For further information on author's rights, definition of terms and correct referencing conventions, please refer to the Emerald Author Rights page.